PicsArt/cppbind/docs/05_detailed_info/01_app_config.rst

 - **rule** - Python module which defines jinja template contexts.
 If user does not want to generate custom code then there's no need to override this parameter.
 - **all_languages** - List of supported languages.
 - **all_platforms** - List of supported platforms.
-- | **error_limit** - Amount of errors after which IEGEN stops the execution and reports an error.
-Default value is -1, which means IEGEN skips all noncritical errors and only after the execution reports about all encountered errors.
+- | **error_limit** - Amount of errors after which CppBind stops the execution and reports an error.
+Default value is -1, which means CppBind skips all noncritical errors and only after the execution reports about all encountered errors.
   | This parameter can be set also from command line (--error-limit).

 API
 ---

-- **parser_start** - Tag in the doxygen comment after which everything is considered as instructions for IEGEN.
+- **parser_start** - Tag in the doxygen comment after which everything is considered as instructions for CppBind.

 LOG
 ---

-- **log_file** - Logging file where IEGEN logs will be stored.
+- **log_file** - Logging file where CppBind logs will be stored.
 If empty, the standard output is considered.
 - **level** - Logging level.

 Log level can be set/modified from command line arguments. **--log-level** option can be used to set desirable log level from 5 possible values: